 Check out these featured games created by two of our winter camp students:

 Da Course by Reese Collect the pizzas, but beware of the spikes and falling barrel!

 Hit Speedy by Sawyer Guide the cat to pounce on Speedy the Dog- but be careful, Speedy lives up to his name and if you miss, you lose!

 Does this engaging camp sound like the perfect week for your child?
-We're offering an Early Bird Special for our 2018 Spring and Summer camps- so sign your child up now for this exciting and educational STEM experience!
+We're offering an Early Bird Special for our 2019 Winter, Spring, and Summer camps- so sign your child up now for this exciting and educational STEM experience!